sethyuan/fgen/README.md

 ### generator.generateAll(to, [filter], [callback])

-Like [`generator.generate`](#generatorgeneratekey-to-callback) but generates all the files and folder structures except those you filter out using the `filter` argument, which, is a predicate function.
+Like [`generator.generate`](#generatorgeneratekey-to-callback) but generates all the files and folder structures except those you filter out using the `filter` argument, which is a predicate function accepting a file path and returning a boolean indicating which files should be included and which are not.
 Unlike [`generator.generate`](#generatorgeneratekey-to-callback), `to` can only be a string representing a folder to where file generation ocurrs.

 ## License